-ELECTIVE: This course explores the concepts of total quality management and various quality measurements indices in relationship to high performance organizations.
+This course explores the concepts of total quality management and various quality measurements indices in relationship to high performance organizations.
 Concepts such as ISO9000, Malcolm Baldridge, continuous improvement, empowerment, goal setting, conflict management, change management and diversity will be addressed.

-Prerequisites: HMGT 201 Hospitality Application Technology HMGT 203 Lodging Management HMGT 301 Lodging Operations Management
+Prerequisites: HMGT 201, HMGT 203, HMGT 301

-HMGT 349 INTERNSHIP IN HOSPITALITY MANAGEMENT II - 2 semester hours
+HMGT 349 INTERNSHIP IN HOSPITALITY MANAGEMENT I - 3 semester hours

 This is a continuation of the internship series to be taken after completion of sophomore year.
 Students will be in the employ of a hospitality business and rotate throughout at least three departments /areas over the term of the internship.
 This will allow the students practical application of concepts learned in class and exposure to the different facets of this diverse global industry.
-360 clock hours are required

-Prerequisite: HMGT 299 Hospitality Management Internship I
+Prerequisite: HMGT 101